 Consuming a diet high in sugars and sugar added foods will elevate triglycerides levels.
 Triglycerides are a type of fat found in the blood that is an acknowledged risk factor for heart disease.
 Risks of high blood pressure are also increased when these high levels of triglycerides are present in the blood.

 The American Heart Association reports that in a human study it has been found that drinking more than one sugary soft drink per day can drastically proliferate the chance of developing high blood pressure.
 High blood pressure, like many health issues as a result from high sugar intake, can result in other complications such as heart attack or stroke, both of which are fatal.

 According to the American Dental Association, consuming sugar saturated foods and beverages increases the chance of pre-mature tooth decay.
 When the accumulated bacteria in your mouth come in contact with sugar, acid is produced.

 This acid then corrodes teeth throughout the course of the day.
 This acid eats away at the tooth enamel, and if it progresses substantially, it does not take long for a cavity to be produced.
 Sugary soft drinks are one of the substances that has the most drastic effects on teeth.
 The American Dental Association warns that soft drinks are a major reason for tooth decay related incidences.
 Some soft drinks comprise as many as 11 teaspoons of sugar per serving size.

-By limiting sugary foods and drinks, you can keep in your health in check by avoiding weight gain and sugar related illnesses.
+By limiting sugary drinks and other foods, you can keep in your health in check by avoiding weight gain and sugar related illnesses.
 Sugar can be a very dangerous substance when abused in high amounts.
 Keeping daily sugar intake low or eliminating it completely from your diet will reduce your risk of health problems.